DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##Do-it-yourself EPUB using Pandoc
 Pandoc and Calibre are two popular tools for converting documents to and from a wide variety of formats.[^pandoc-calibre] Both can be used to make EPUBs.
 First we will explore Pandoc; Calibre will be described in the next section.
 Using Pandoc, it is possible to convert even a Microsoft Word .docx file directly to EPUB; however this is not advisable.
 It is best to first convert the .docx file to a format which can be directly manipulated by the designer, such as Markdown which we will discuss more in detail in chapter 7. [![Bloglink](images/dpt_blog_verwijzing.png)](http://digitalpublishingtoolkit.org/2014/10/hybrid-workflow-how-to-making-automated-workflows-part-1/ "Link to blog post: Hybrid workflow how-to: Making automated workflows, part 1") (*Hybrid Workflow How-To: Making Automated Workflows, Part 1*) [![Bloglink](images/dpt_blog_verwijzing.png)](http://digitalpublishingtoolkit.org/2014/10/hybrid-workflow-how-to-making-automated-workflows-part-2/ "Link to blog post: Hybrid workflow how-to: Making automated workflows, part 2")(*Hybrid Workflow How-To: Making Automated Workflows, Part 2*)

 In this guide we will use the Old English epic poem *Beowulf* as a working example.
 The text is available from the Project Gutenberg website in a variety of formats (including EPUB).
 The 'plain text' version is the complete text of the poem in a single file with no styling whatsoever (no fonts, font sizes, formatting such as bold or italic, etc.).
 We will use this text to show how a simple conversion to EPUB can be done.
-Before starting, first download and install Pandoc.[^pandoc-installation-page] Pandoc is a 'command-line' program, as opposed to a **graphical user interface** environment, so once the software is installed you will not see a desktop icon with which to 'open' it.
+Before starting, first download and install Pandoc.[^pandoc-installation-page] Pandoc is a 'command-line' program, as opposed to a **graphical user interface (GUI)** environment, so once the software is installed you will not see a desktop icon with which to 'open' it.
 In the following step-by-step guide we will explain how to use the tool.

 In order to make an EPUB of the *Beowulf* text using Pandoc, start by downloading the 'plain text' file from Project Gutenberg.[^plain-text] In your *Documents* folder, make a new subfolder and call it *pandoc-test*.
 This is the folder where we will be storing the documents to be converted, and retrieving the documents created by Pandoc.
 Save the file in this folder and name it *beowulf.txt*.
 To convert the file into an EPUB, follow the steps below.